Skip to content

 Routes to Nature Connection.
 Increasing Awareness about ‘Active Travel’ to Activities at the Eden Project

-Through a grant from the ATSP Fund Eden are delivering walking events.
-They are mapping the different routes into Eden Project.
+Through a grant from the ATSP Fund Eden delivered walking events and mapped the different routes into Eden Project.
 This is to align with where their social prescribing programme is located.
 The majority of participants had not walked the paths before.
-This is despite many having lived in the area for some time.
-Eden Project have carried out a full audit of existing walking infrastructure on their outer estate.
-They are currently:
+This is despite many having lived in the area for some time

 Volunteer Cornwall have co-created a user-friendly map with local people.
 It shows ways of travelling between Roche and St. Dennis without using a car.